Xceptance/xlt-documentation/content/en/about-xlt/000-demo/index.md

 ### Any link that is up or down the hierarchy
 Go to [Load Testing]({{< relref "load-testing" >}}).

+(Actually you can build links to wherever in the hierarchy without a shortcode, [just like this](../../load-testing).)

 ### From here
 [About XLT is a link from here and not higher up](../10-history).